 This session is half an hour long.
 It can be targeted for a particular year group or is suitable for the whole school.
 It’s an exciting start to a full day’s visit and will get the whole school buzzing about books!

 “It was excellent.
 The children were all engaged and inspired.
 It’s so good for the boys to see a male author.”
 (Year 5&6 teachers, Pinkwell Primary School, London)

 A hands-on workshop to create your own fantasy monster and develop a shared story with a twist…

 Suitable for Key Stage 2 and 3

 From snake-haired Medusa to dark wizard, Lord Voldermort, the monster is one of the oldest and most powerful images in storytelling.
-In this workshop, Daniel uses ideas from his book, The Nemesis Charm, to guide students to create their own monstrous nemesis and create a shared story with a surprising twist.
+In this workshop, Daniel uses ideas from his book, Through the Uncrossable Boundary, to guide students to create their own monstrous nemesis and create a shared story with a surprising twist.
 In the workshop he asks What makes a monster a monster? and then explores why some monsters are not as they seem.

-Daniel will give readings from his book, The Nemesis Charm and his latest book (released in 2018) as part of the workshop.
+Daniel will give readings from his books as part of the workshop.

 This workshop is 1-2 hours long and is designed to take place either in a classroom or in the school hall.
 The session works for a single class but can be tailored for larger groups (up to 90 children).